ADA-Projects/Lean-AG/README.md

 ---

-**Note**: This is an **active learning project** in mathematical formalization.
-The current results are foundational - the real mathematical goals lie ahead.
-The code compiles with Lean 4.21.0 and Mathlib 4.21.0.
+**Note**: This is an active formalization project.
+The code compiles with Lean 4.24.0 and Mathlib 4.24.0.